stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 });

 client.onConnect = function (frame) {
-  // Do something, all subscribes must be done is this callback
+  // Do something; all subscriptions must be done in this callback.
-  // This is needed because this will be executed after a (re)connect };
+  // This is needed because it runs after a (re)connect.
+};

 client.onStompError = function (frame) {
-  // Will be invoked in case of error encountered at Broker
+  // Invoked when the broker reports an error.
-  // Bad login/passcode typically will cause an error
+  // Bad login/passcode typically causes an error.
-  // Complaint brokers will set `message` header with a brief message.
-Body may contain details.
+  // Compliant brokers set the `message` header with a brief message; the body may contain details.
-  // Compliant brokers will terminate the connection after any error console.log('Broker reported error: ' + frame.headers['message']);
+  // Compliant brokers terminate the connection after any error. console.log('Broker reported error: ' + frame.headers['message']);
   console.log('Additional details: ' + frame.body);
 };